Tiny Buddha is a place for community, where people come together to share what they’ve been through and what they’ve learned.

 - They dig beneath the surface.
 The advice doesn’t seem cliché or oversimplified.
 It’s insightful and thought provoking, enabling readers to understand themselves and the world on a deeper level.

 - They’re practical and actionable, when applicable.
 Not all posts need a list of things to do; in fact, some are more powerful without one.
 But when the topic warrants clear action steps, these posts deliver.

 Why contribute to Tiny Buddha?

-2. The Tiny Buddha community is highly responsive through comments on the site and the social networking pages, creating a rewarding experience all around.
+2. The Tiny Buddha community is highly responsive through comments and emails, creating a rewarding experience all around.

 3. Every post includes a bio with links back to your site.
 Most contributors note that featuring their writing on Tiny Buddha increases traffic and subscribers to their blog

 4. As a Tiny Buddha contributor, you can update your bio at any time to promote products you may be launching.

 - Include a quote at the top of your post.
 You can find one in the Tiny Buddha quote archives here, but you’re not limited to these choices.
 If you choose to include a quote from elsewhere, please avoid song lyrics and quotes from pop culture.